goncalomonteiro/dronity_/glossary.md

 ---

+## Step 4 — Viewport & Rendering

+- Viewport
+  - Simple: The window area where you see the scene.
+  - Technical: A render surface embedded in the Qt app (QOpenGLWidget).
+  - Example: `ViewportWidget` renders a grid, an animated path, and an FPS overlay.

+- QOpenGLWidget
+  - Simple: A Qt widget that lets us draw with the GPU.
+  - Technical: OpenGL‑backed widget with automatic double buffering and repaint integration.
+  - Example: `desktop/src/viewport/ViewportWidget.cpp`.

+- FPS Overlay
+  - Simple: A small number in the corner showing frames per second.
+  - Technical: A moving average of frame times (ms → FPS = 1000/avg) drawn with QPainter.
+  - Example: `ViewportWidget::paintGL()` displays `FPS: X.Y`.

+- Camera Controls (Pan/Zoom)
+  - Simple: Drag to move the view; wheel to zoom in/out.
+  - Technical: Update pan offset and zoom factor; map world → screen via scale/translate.
+  - Example: `mouseMoveEvent()` and `wheelEvent()` adjust `pan_` and `zoom_`.

+- Double Buffering
+  - Simple: Draw the next frame off‑screen and swap it in, so it doesn’t flicker.
+  - Technical: QOpenGLWidget renders to a back buffer by default; swap occurs after paintGL.
+  - Example: Used implicitly by QOpenGLWidget; we call `update()` to schedule the next frame.

+- Culling
+  - Simple: Skip drawing things that are off‑screen.
+  - Technical: Visibility tests reject primitives outside the view frustum.
+  - Example: Placeholder for future work when we feed larger path sets to the GPU.

+- GPU Buffers (VBOs)
+  - Simple: Upload points/lines once and draw them fast.
+  - Technical: Vertex Buffer Objects in OpenGL store geometry on the GPU.
+  - Example: Viewport draws engine‑sampled trajectories from a VBO as a line strip.

+- Keybinds / HUD
+  - Simple: Keyboard and on‑screen hints (e.g., press “R” to reset view).
+  - Technical: Event handlers update camera state; HUD text and graphs drawn each frame.
+  - Example: `ViewportWidget` shows FPS and controls; `R` resets pan/zoom.

 ## Practical Restore Notes (Revisions)

 - Simple: Revisions are tiny change notes.
 To recover, start from a clean DB and replay the notes.
 If you replay on a DB that already has the changes, you’ll try to insert duplicates.
 - Technical: Replay is idempotent only if we add UPSERT/last‑applied markers.
 Our E2E restores into a fresh DB to avoid primary‑key collisions while proving journal sufficiency.
 - Example: `scripts/e2e_step3.(ps1|sh)` copies `revisions` into a new DB, seeds minimal rows, then runs `--restore`.